DataDog/documentation/content/en/account_management/billing/profiler.md

 ### Case 3: Hosts with 6 Profiled Containers

-Using 5 hosts with 6 profiled containers per each host.
-A profiled container is a container that is running the Continuous Profiler service.
-This does not include containers that are not being profiled – i.e sending profiling data from the container to the Datadog Agent.
+Using five hosts with six profiled containers per each host.
+A profiled container is a container that is running the Continuous Profiler service by sending profiling data from the container to the Datadog Agent.
+This does not include containers that are not being profiled.

 | Billable Unit  | Quantity   | Price                                                                                           | Formula       | Subtotal              |
 |----------------|------------|-------------------------------------------------------------------------------------------------|---------------|-----------------------|